Luclys/M1S2-7Wonders-malta/README.md

 ### Rules kept

-We are keeping the rules of the first edition, with one exception : all resources can be sold and bought (including Wonder board's and yellow cards').
+We are keeping the rules of the first edition, with one exception : the wonder step's resources can be sold and bought.

 ### Safe AI